MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Methods

-{\textbf{a}.
-Prompt template for relation extraction.
-Given a biomedical abstract and its extracted entities, the Extractor Agent prompts the LLM to infer semantic relations between entity pairs using a predefined relation set and textual descriptions. \textbf{b}.
-Reference terminologies for entity normalization.
-Each biomedical entity type is mapped to a standard terminology: Gene (NCBI Gene), Disease and Chemical (MeSH), Variant (dbSNP or HGNV), Species (NCBI Taxonomy), and Cell Line (Cellosaurus). \textbf{c}.
-Prompt design for relation conflict resolution.
-When conflicting relations exist between the same entity pair, the Constructor Agent prompts the LLM to select the most appropriate one based on confidence scores and timestamps. \textbf{d}.
-Schema for predefined relation types.
-The 12 core relation types---seven bidirectional and five unidirectional---are listed alongside their directionality, descriptions, and allowed entity-type combinations.} \end{extendedfigure}

-Following the assignment of initial confidence scores, the Extractor Agent filters out low-confidence relational triples (score $<0.6$), retaining only high-confidence triples for downstream graph construction.
-For each retained triple, the agent enriches both head and tail entities with two key attributes---Exact Keywords and Semantic Embedding---in addition to the original name, entity type, unique identifier, and terminology.
+For each retained triple, the agent enriches both head and tail entities with two key attributes, Exact Keywords and Semantic Embedding, in addition to the original name, entity type, unique identifier, and terminology.
 Exact Keywords list all textual variants of the entity within the abstract (standardized to lowercase and mapped to a single identifier), while Semantic Embedding represents the entity as a 768-dimensional vector generated using the BiomedNLP-BiomedBERT-base-uncased-abstract-fulltext model \cite{pubmedbert}.
-These enriched representations improve the precision and efficiency of information retrieval in downstream clinical applications, particularly when explicit entity identifiers are unavailable.
+These enriched representations improve the precision and efficiency of biomedical information retrieval, particularly when explicit entity identifiers are unavailable.
 Each triple is further annotated with the PubMed ID of the source abstract and a timestamp corresponding to the publication date, ensuring full traceability and source attribution.
 The final set of enriched triples is then passed to the Constructor Agent for integration into the KG.

-\subsubsection{Constructor Agent}
+\subheading{Constructor Agent}

 The Constructor Agent incrementally integrates relational triples extracted by the Extractor Agent into a dynamically evolving temporal KG through continuous interaction with a Neo4j graph database.